 Florida Sales Tax on Cars in Private Sales

-Whether you're buying a new BMW from a dealer or a used Honda from a friend, making your vehicle purchase is an exciting event.
+Whether you're buying a used motor vehicle from a friend or a new BMW from a dealer, making your vehicle purchase is an exciting event.
+Calculating the tax for the purchase can help you understand the total purchase price of the vehicle and make transfers of ownership go more smoothly.
 Know the rules and procedures for dealing with Florida sales tax on cars to handle the transaction with ease and keep all the excitement on a positive note.